FrancescoCappio/OSHOT-meta-learning/README.md

 Download and extract clipart1k, comic2k and watercolor2k from [authors'
 website](https://naoto0804.github.io/cross_domain_detection/).

+If you would like to get our Social Bikes dataset, please contact me (Francesco Cappio) via email.

 ## Performing pretraining

 To perform a *standard* OSHOT pretraing using Pascal VOC as source dataset: